ISF-DDU/.github/profile/README.md

 ## 🌟 Welcome to ISF

-Welcome to the Innovation and Skill Development Forum (ISF) of [Your College Name].
+Welcome to the IETE Student's Forum (ISF) DDU.
 ISF is a student-driven initiative aimed at fostering innovation, creativity, and skill development among students.
 We provide a platform for students to explore and develop their technical and entrepreneurial skills.

 ### Our Mission